evanshortiss/neon-query-bench/README.md

 ## Setup

 1. Create a Project in the Neon region you'd like to test latency to.
-1. Clone, and run `npm install` from the root of this repository.
+1. Clone the repository, and run `npm install` from the root of this repository.
 1. Create a copy of the `.env.example` file named `.env`.
 1. Add the [connection string](https://neon.tech/docs/connect/connect-from-any-app) for your Neon database to the `.env`.
 1. Run `npm run drizzle:push` and `npm run seed`.